 What is Pack Up and Go?

 First things first, what am I even talking about?
-Pack Up & Go is a travel agency that plans 3 day 2 night vacations with a twist.
-You pick your budget, the city want you to leave from, how you’d like to travel (car, train, plane) and when you want to go.
+Pack Up & Go is a travel agency that plans 3 day+ vacations with a twist.
+You pick your budget, the city want you to leave from, how you’d like to travel (car, train, plane), and when you want to go.
 But they pick your destination.
 And it’s only in the USA.

 HOW DOES PACK UP AND GO WORK?

 There are several budget options available.
-Depending on how many people you have in your group, there are options for as low as $450 a person (car) or $650 (plane/train).
+You can choose from plane/train travel, road trips, outdoor destinations, and staycations.
 You’re required to book at least 4 weeks in advance.
 However, if you know when you want to travel, I’d suggest booking as soon as possible.
 They are growing in popularity and may already be too full to take your trip on.

 WHICH TRIP DID WE PICK?